-@Standalone
+[@]Standalone

-\Backed by credit enhancement (CE) in the form of an irrevocable and unconditional undertaking which is legally enforceable (as per independent legal opinion taken by CARE Ratings), from Oil and Natural Gas Corporation Limited (ONGC; rated 'CARE AAA; Stable/CARE A1+'), to buyout these compulsorily convertible debentures (CCDs) from the investors on exercise of 'put' option and to ensure to service the coupon payment on due date.
+^{}Backed by credit enhancement (CE) in the form of an irrevocable and unconditional undertaking which is legally enforceable, from Oil and Natural Gas Corporation Limited (ONGC; rated 'CARE AAA; Stable/CARE A1+'), to buyout these compulsorily convertible debentures (CCDs) from the investors on exercise of 'put' option and to ensure to service the coupon payment on due date.

-&lt;sup>1Complete definition of the ratings assigned are available at www.careedge.in and other CARE Ratings Ltd.'s publications subsidiaries, as well as the company's comfortable financial risk profile, marked by low gearing, healthy debt metrics, and a strong liquidity position.
+1 Complete definition of the ratings assigned are available at www.careedge.in and other CARE Ratings Ltd.'s publications subsidiaries, as well as the company's comfortable financial risk profile, marked by low gearing, healthy debt metrics, and a strong liquidity position.